Visit the Download Page to get the most recent the Python application.

 PiGS is a software project for the CM-7500 DVR+ developed to replace the aging and inaccurate Channel Master Electronic Program Guide (EPG) with guide data from Schedules Direct.
-PiGS is actually a mini-webserver, designed to provide schedule data to your DVR+.
+PiGS is actually a custom mini-webserver, designed to provide schedule data to your DVR+.

 Some of the Features of PiGS:

 - Uses data from a 3rd Party data provider, Schedules Direct.

 - Supports multiple channel lineups for dual or triple market users

 - Works with older DVR+ firmware versions (1.34R tested, works)

 - Grabs the pretty CM/Rovi Channel Icons for display on DVR+

 - Uses Schedules Direct ‘Themed’ channel icons

 - Also supports custom channel Icons you create